 In February 2014, we closed an underwritten public offering of \$201.3 million aggregate principal amount of our 2014 Notes.
 We received \$195.2 million, net of underwriting discounts, from the issuance of the 2014 Notes and incurred approximately \$1.1 million in offering-related expenses.
-The underwriting discount of \$6.0 million and the debt issuance costs of \$1.1 million were recorded as offsets to the proceeds.
 The underwriting discount and offering-related expenses are being amortized to interest expense using the effective-interest rate method.
 The effective interest rate on the 2014 Notes, reflecting the impact of debt discounts and issuance costs, is 3.0%.
 The 2014 Notes will mature on February 1, 2034, unless earlier converted, redeemed, or repurchased in accordance with the terms of the 2014 Notes.
+Repurchase provisions for the 2014 Notes permit the holders of the 2014 Notes to require us to repurchase all or a portion of their 2014 Notes on each of February 6, 2021, February 6, 2024, and February 6, 2029, at a repurchase price in cash equal to 100% of the principal amount of the 2014 Notes plus accrued and unpaid interest.
+On February 6, 2021, holders of \$0.5 million of the 2014 Notes required us to repurchase their notes in accordance with this provision.
+We recorded a loss of \$9 thousand on the extinguishment of these notes, which is included in other expense, net in our condensed consolidated statement of operations.

-We have retired the majority of the 2014 Notes through the issuance of the 2018 Notes and 2019 Notes, as discussed below.
-As of June 30, 2020, there is \$1.1 million aggregate principal of the 2014 Notes outstanding.
+We have retired the majority of the 2014 Notes through the issuance of the 2018 Notes and 2019 Notes, as discussed below, as well as the February 2021 redemption.
+As of March 31, 2021, there is \$0.6 million aggregate principal of the 2014 Notes outstanding.